Labadee, Haiti Cruise Port Guide: Beaches, Excursions & Tips

 Is Labadee Open?

-Due to current security risks, Labadee was temporarily closed to ensure the safety of passengers and crew due to political unrest in the area, so be sure to consult the latest updates from Royal Caribbean before planning a cruise with Labadee on the itinerary.
+Due to security risks and political unrest, Labadee was temporarily closed to ensure the safety of passengers and crew, although it reopened in late 2024.
+Be sure to consult the latest updates from Royal Caribbean before planning a cruise with Labadee on the itinerary.

 Is Labadee a Private Island?

-The private area of Labadee is a secluded area spanning 260 acres and is designed to provide a controlled and secure environment for cruise passengers.
+The private area spans 260 acres and is designed to provide a controlled and secure environment for cruise passengers.
 I like that Labadee isn’t a tender port, meaning that cruise passengers step right off the ship onto a pier.
 It’s a fairly short one, and cruisers can easily walk to the beach area from there.

 The beaches here are well-maintained, with clear waters perfect for swimming and relaxing.
 Unfortunately, on the day of my visit, it was drizzly and rainy, so I didn’t get to enjoy the traditional beach experience fully, but the scenery was lovely, and I appreciated the mountain and beach views.